hungngocphat01/sifas-on-pc/readme.md

 ## Note: This guide has not been finished writing.

-## Installing Android-x86
+## Section 1: Installing Android-x86

 Updating

-## Make your own root-checker-less version of LLAS
+## Section 2: Make your own root-checker-less version of LLAS

-To play LLAS with key-binding on Android-x86, root access is required.
+**If you have a patched APK of LLAS, you can skip all steps in this section** To play LLAS with key-binding on Android-x86, root access is required.
 However, LLAS has a built-in root-checker that prevents you from entering the game if your device has root access enabled.
 So firstly, we have to disable that root-checker.